DragonChen-TW/tap-ninja-bot/rules/implementation-plan.md

-# Implementation Plan: Tap Ninja Helper (WSL Ubuntu Environment)
+# Implementation Plan: Tap Ninja Helper (Windows Native Environment)

-This plan provides step-by-step instructions for implementing the Tap Ninja Helper application in a WSL Ubuntu environment.
-Each step includes clear, actionable instructions with technology integration details specific to WSL.
+This plan provides step-by-step instructions for implementing the Tap Ninja Helper application in a native Windows environment.
+Each step includes clear, actionable instructions with technology integration details specific to Windows.

 ---

-## 1. Set Up Project Structure and WSL Environment
+## 1. Set Up Project Structure and Windows Environment
 - **Instruction:** Create the initial Python project directory with subfolders for source code, assets, and documentation.
 - **Tech Integration:**
   - Set up a virtual environment using uv package manager
-  - Install system dependencies required for WSL: `sudo apt install python3-tk tesseract-ocr`
+  - Install Tesseract OCR for Windows from the official installer: https://github.com/UB-Mannheim/tesseract/wiki
-  - Configure X11 display server connection for GUI applications
+  - Add Tesseract to PATH environment variable
   - Install the initial Python dependencies from requirements.txt

 ## 2. Initialize Version Control